krzysztofpk14/Solar-System-Simulation/README.md

 ## Introduction

 The Solar System consits of the star named 'Sun' and planets: Mercury, Venus, Earth, Mars, Jupiter, Saturn, Uranus, and Neptune.
-The phsics behind the motion of planets and stars are described by graviataional forces:
+The physics behind the motion of planets and stars are described by graviataional forces:

 $\mathbf{F}_g = G M_S m \frac{\mathbf{r}}{r^3}$